Fairfield Osborn Preserve

 Facilities

-The Marjorie Osborn Education & Research Center (2,100 sq ft) has two meeting rooms for educational and research use, conferences and meetings.
-The larger room seats up to 24 people and includes a high-definition screen.
-The smaller room seats up to 15 people and has a small kitchenette that includes a small refrigerator and sink.
+- Meeting Rooms: The large room seats up to 24 people.
+The small room seats up to 15 people and has a small kitchenette that includes a small refrigerator and sink.
+Both rooms have high-definition screens.
+An additional conference room seats up to 10 people.

 Research